el-rivera/portfolio/README.md

 ## Columns
 pit_tag: character, a unique code associated with each individual which comes from the ray’s Passive Integrated Transponder (PIT) tag

-date_first: date, the date the first capture occurred for an individual in Y-M-D format
+date_first: date, the date the first capture occurred for an individual in yyyy-mm-dd format

-date_last: date, the date the last capture occurred for an individual in Y-M-D format
+date_last: date, the date the last capture occurred for an individual in yyyy-mm-dd format

 dw_first: numeric, the disc width (cm) measurement taken on the date of first capture